The Trust has launched an initiative to reduce the number of women who smoke during pregnancy and after the birth of their baby.

-Currently around 10 per cent of pregnant women who give birth at Royal Surrey County Hospital smoke at their initial appointment.
+Currently around 10 per cent of pregnant women who give birth with us, smoke at their initial appointment.

 Amy Stubbs, Deputy Director of Midwifery and Divisional Head of Nursing for Women and Children said: "When you are pregnant protecting your baby from tobacco smoke is one of the best things you can do to give your child a healthy start in life.